Foreign interventions by the United States: Cold War

-From 1972 to 1975, the CIA armed Kurdish rebels fighting the Ba'athist government of Iraq.
+From October 1972 to March 1975, the CIA armed Kurdish rebels fighting the Ba'athist government of Iraq.
+The Kurds suffered a total defeat after Iran and Iraq agreed to resolve their border dispute, leading to a cessation of U.S., Israeli, and Iranian sponsorship.
 In 1973, Nixon authorized Operation Nickel Grass, an overt strategic airlift to deliver weapons and supplies to Israel during the Yom Kippur War, after the Soviet Union began sending arms to Syria and Egypt.
 The same year, Libyan leader Muammar Gaddafi claimed the Gulf of Sidra as sovereign territory and closed the bay, prompting the U.S. to conduct freedom of navigation operations in the area, as it saw Libya's claims as internationally illegitimate.
 The dispute resulted in Libyan-U.S. confrontations, including an incident in 1981 in which two U.S. F-14 Tomcats shot down two Libyan Su-22 Fitters over the gulf.
 In response to purported Libyan involvement in international terrorism, specifically the 1985 Rome and Vienna airport attacks, the Reagan administration launched Operation Attain Document in early 1986, which saw operations in March 1986 that killed 72 Libyans and destroyed multiple boats and SAM sites.
 In April 1986, the U.S. bombed Libya again, killing over 40 Libyan soldiers and up to 30 civilians.
 The U.S. shot down two Libyan Air Force MiG-23 fighters 40 miles (64 km) north of Tobruk in 1989.

 Months after the Saur Revolution brought a communist regime to power in Afghanistan, the U.S. began offering limited financial aid to Afghan dissidents through Pakistan's Inter-Services Intelligence, although the Carter administration rejected Pakistani requests to provide arms.
 After the Iranian Revolution, the United States sought rapprochement with the Afghan government—a prospect that the USSR found unacceptable due to the weakening Soviet leverage over the regime.
-The Soviets invaded Afghanistan on December 24, 1979, to depose Hafizullah Amin, and subsequently installed a puppet regime.
-Disgusted by the collapse of detente, President Jimmy Carter began covertly arming Afghan mujahideen in a program called Operation Cyclone.
+The Soviets invaded Afghanistan in December 1979 to depose Hafizullah Amin and install a puppet regime led by Babrak Karmal.
+Disgusted by the collapse of détente, President Jimmy Carter began covertly arming Afghan mujahideen in a program called Operation Cyclone.